Benjamin (Animal Farm): Film

-In the 1954 film, Benjamin is voiced by Maurice Denham and is the main protagonist.
-In the film, it is Benjamin who leads the other animals in a counter-revolution against Napoleon when his abuses finally go too far.
+In the 1954 film, Benjamin is voiced by Maurice Denham.
+It is Benjamin who leads the other animals in a counter-revolution against Napoleon when his abuses finally go too far.

 In the 1999 film, he is voiced by Pete Postlethwaite (who also played Farmer Jones in the film).
 In the film, his role is mostly played by Jessie the dog.
 In the end, Benjamin simply flees Napoleon's unendurable regime with Jessie and some of the other animals and returns after the regime had collapsed (neither event occurs in the book).

-In the 2025 film, he will be voiced by Kathleen Turner.
+In the 2025 film, he is voiced by Kathleen Turner.